simonom/PyCHAM/README.md

 nucv3 = Nucleation parameterisation value 3

-nuc_comp = Index of component contributing to nucleation (only one index allowed, can be
+nuc_comp = Name of component contributing to nucleation (only one allowed), must
-			absolute or relative (if relative, please consider whether water or seed material will be included in components))
+			correspond to a name in the chemical scheme file

 new_partr = radius of newly nucleated particles (cm), if empty defaults to 2.0e-7 cm